NHOrus/srwq-compilation/episode-42.md

 The fleet arrayed itself behind the mass of orange-purple brain matter.
 The Illusion of Serenity's cargo door opens, and a four-armed blue mech carefully flies out, taking care not to scratch the muscle car sharing the bay.
 From the rear of the Eurydice, a non-descript engine block pulls itself free and unfolds to reveal a three-faced mech.
 The Bergelmir unfolds like a butterfly, turning pink as the wings grow from the side of its face, and it settles on the Thrudgelmirs shoulder again.

-Irregulars...I am Duminass 7.
+*Irregulars...
+I am Duminass 7.
 I was sent to this world for one purpose, to find the mech known as the Compatible Kaiser, and give it to my master Dark Brain.
 For years I have searched, and I found something I never expected to find: My own humanity.
 I chose a new purpose.
 I chose life, with my three children, and the friends I'd made here.
-But a dark force threatens them all, threatens the peace of the entire multiverse, and while that shadow covers us, we will never be free.
+But a dark force threatens them all, threatens the peace of the entire multiverse, and while that shadow covers us, we will never be free.*

-I...am Dumi, and I...We need your help.
+*I... am Dumi, and I...
+We need your help.*
-Anonymous Fri 12 Mar 2010 18:41:59 No.4689050 Report
->>4688998
-DUN DUUUUUUUUUUUN!
-Haken Browning !zHe7DH816A Fri 12 Mar 2010 18:41:59 No.4689052 Report
->>4688998
->Irregular!Latooni and Shine are in good hands
->Dumi's opening diplomatic relations

-I...I think I'm gonna sugar crash from the overd'awwwwwwwse...
-Sciencegar Sciencebolt Fri 12 Mar 2010 18:46:59 No.4689062 Report
-Quoted By: >>4689071 >>4689072
 Tetsuya looks worriedly at the side screen.
-"Gilliam...can we trust this thing?"
+"Gilliam... can we trust this thing?"

-"We certainly have to be careful, but...if its not a ruse, this could be something we can't pass up.
+"We certainly have to be careful, but... if its not a ruse, this could be something we can't pass up.
 Duminass could hold the key to keeping our world safe."

 "Right.
 We'll proceed with the rendevous then, the Hiryu should be here soon.
 We'll have to risk meeting you in the meditteranean.
 Then we ca-"